Azure/avmtester/README.md

 # AVM Tester

 This Go module provides testing capabilities for [Azure Verified Modules (AVM)](https://aka.ms/avm) for Terraform.
-It is designed to be used from teh Azure organisation via GitHub Actions.
+It is designed to be used from the Azure organisation via GitHub Actions.

 ## Purpose